Kylee-Grant/ETL-project/README.md

 ![Disney Db](Images/disneydb.png?raw=true "Disney Db")
    * The documentation for the original dataset used is limited.
 The dataset does not specify if the IMDB ratings included are mean values or weighted.
 By comparing the data with the information in the IMDB dataset, the ratings appear to be weighted.
 Users may proceed with caution knowing that this is an assumption.
    * The Motion Picture Association (MPA) film ratings for Series, Movies, and Episodes utilize different rating systems.
 Any analysis linking the IMDB rating with the MPA rating must take this into account.
    * The user may notice that there are duplicate titles with differing release dates in this dataset.
 The user should note that several Disney franchises and productions had re-releases of certain titles.
-Please refer to this Wikipedia article to review all content that may fall within this category.
+Please refer to this Wikipedia article to review all content that may fall within this category: https://en.wikipedia.org/wiki/List_of_Disney_live-action_remakes_of_animated_films.

 ### Joined Table
 ![Joined Table](Images/joinedtable.png?raw=true "Joined Table")